 Thus, starting in spring of 1648, Guidi di Bagno, Rospigliosi and Bichi took over Chigi’s mediation in Münster by interceding for peace between France and Spain.
 The handover originated from the gradual displacement of the Spanish and French delegations at the Congress of Westphalia, with the plenipotentiaries returning gradually to their respective courts after the signing of the treaty between the Netherlands and Spain.
 The intervention of the ordinary ambassadors of the Holy See, supported by their Venetian counterparts, led to the establishment of new bilateral negotiations between the two Catholic crowns, which continued throughout the period of the Fronde, despite being interspersed with long periods of silence.
 The three prelates kept an eye out from their positions for the development of conditions that were favourable to peace and met regularly with those in power, soliciting audiences and seizing any opportunity that was likely to bring war to an end.
 To put it simply, they exerted regular diplomatic pressure; this led to the risk, on occasion, of becoming involved in local disputes that put the doctrine of the padre comune on which their actions were founded to the test.
 This was particularly true with the regency government of Anne of Austria, where the nuncio Niccolò Guidi di Bagno gradually alienated Mazarin by exploiting the upheaval of the parliamentary Fronde with a zeal that the cardinal minister took umbrage with.

 Of course, Guidi di Bagno and Mazarin knew each other and did not fail to exchange goods and favours on the eve of the Fronde.
 Indeed, the two men ran in the same circles under the reign of Urban VIII.
 Niccolò’s older brother, Cardinal Giovanni Francesco, was notably one of the main patrons of the young Mazzarino in Rome under the Barberini government.
 However, the fidelity induced by the interests of clientèle and lineage was paired with the nuncios’ concern for their own advancement in the Curia, which presupposed complying with the duties of their diplomatic office.
-Throughout his long nunciature between 1644 and 1656, Guidi di Bagno remained attentive to the evolution of the authority of the cardinal minister and the creation of a credible party that was favourable to peace between the crowns.
+Throughout his long nunciature between 1644 and 1656, Guidi di Bagno remained attentive to the evolution of the authority of the cardinal minister and the creation of a credible faction that was favourable to peace between the crowns.
 The link between the Franco-Spanish peace treaty and the stage games brought on by the events of the parliamentary Fronde is particularly noticeable in the letter that Guidi di Bagno sent to Bichi on 24 July 1648.
 In this communication, the nuncio argued the need to re-establish negotiations between the regency council and Philip IV from Brussels, through the intermediary of Archduke Léopold-Guillaume, the governor general of the Southern Netherlands, as well as the Count of Peñaranda, the main plenipotentiary of the Monarquía at the Congress of Westphalia.
 In this endeavour, the pressure exerted by the sovereign courts on the authority of the cardinal minister appeared, once again, as an opportunity to be seized: